Black-randy/Asiri.D/.github/README.md

 ## 🚀 Overview

-A modern, responsive portfolio site for Asiri Dhananjaya, Full Stack Developer & AI Specialist.
+A modern, responsive portfolio site for Asiri Dhananjaya, Developer & AI Specialist.
 Showcases projects, skills, and contact info with a focus on performance, accessibility, and modern web standards.

 ---